-Our food here was delicious (save the salsa which tasted like a can of tomato sauce), and as we ate in this restaurant’s alley-type setting we spied a brewery tucked away in what looked like a dead-end area.
+Our food here was delicious (save the salsa which tasted like a can of tomato sauce – ironic, considering that is the name of the place), and as we ate in this restaurant’s alley-type setting we spied a brewery tucked away in what looked like a dead-end area.
 I love secret little finds, this one turned out to be really cool.

 We ventured in after dinner for a refreshing beverage, hubby did the brewery flight to test out the Asheville beer scene.

 One World Brewery’s beers were legit; crisp, refreshing, not bitter and the secret basement location heightened the taste of the beer with its dank charm.
 Add it to the list of positives in this alluring city – I was captivated by Asheville and its uniqueness already.
 The night had been a perfect combination of sensory stimulus for us in this dewy, warm, romantic city with the scent of flowers hanging in the air.